asunyan-dev/MimiBotJs/TERMS.md

 ## 5. Liability
 I’m not responsible for any damages, losses, or issues caused by using MimiBot.
 Use it at your own discretion and make sure it fits your community’s rules.

 ---

-## 6. Changes
-These Terms might be updated occasionally.
-When that happens, the updated date will change above.
-If you keep using MimiBot after updates, that means you accept the new Terms.

----